djl/puppet-headphones/README.md

 ### What headphones affects

 * Checks out Headphones from git
-* Creates an init script
-* Creates defaults under `/etc/default/headphones`
+* Creates a systemd unit file

 ### Beginning with headphones